cpjobling/EG-252-Resources/Microcontroller-Interfacing/Exercises/Start/getting-started.md

 4. Untick "C" programming language, tick "absolute assembly"
 5. Finish

-Replace `name/sources/main.asm` with the `toggle.asm` you downloaded previously,
+Replace `name/sources/main.asm` with the `toggle2.asm` you downloaded previously,

-Delete the default `main.asm` and change the name from `toggle.asm` to `main.asm`
+Delete the default `main.asm` and change the name from `toggle2.asm` to `main.asm`

  Now run Code Warrior, assemble the code, and call up the debug